harvard-dce/oc-codebuild-cdk/README.md

 # Opencast Codebuild w/ CDK!

-This project creates several AWS codebuild projects for pre-building parts of our Opencast Opsworks deployment.
+This project creates several AWS codebuild projects for pre-building parts of our Opencast ECS deployment.
 It uses TypeScript and the AWS CDK library to create and connect the majority of AWS resources.

 ##### Things you will need